 To apply, applicants have to pay a one-time fee of €15 (incl.
 VAT).

 We ask for a three-minute video – in Dutch or in English – to introduce yourself and your motivation for wanting to apply, both within your own career journey and for the Dutch film industry.
 We want to see that you’re aspiring to an enduring career as a producer within the Netherlands.
 It’s also an opportunity to show-off your production skills!

 Additionally, we’re looking for a one-page pitch for a chosen film idea – either fiction or non-fiction –, a CV and at least one link to previous work(s), so our selection committee can assess your writing skills and ideas.
 Each application will then be weighed by our judges for several rounds in order to find five final participants.

 The selection committee will make sure that within our New Producers there is variation between fiction and documentary, but also a range of personal backgrounds and experience in the cultural sector.
 The aim is to build a community in which talents can learn from and support each other.

-Submissions for the Fellowship Programme 2023 are open till March 3, 2023.
+Submissions for the Fellowship Programme 2023 are currently closed.